Event Highlights

 •If you live in an apartment, landlords may be required to provide window stops or guards.
 Tenants living in apartment building should check with their municipality to see if there is a window safety by-law.
 This may mean that a landlord must provide window stops or guards for you.

-•Do not lean on screens or rely on them to prevent a window fall.
+Never depend on screens to keep children from falling out of windows.•Do not lean on screens or rely on them to prevent a window fall.
 Insect screens are designed to keep bugs out, not to keep children in the home.

 Whenever possible, open windows from the top - instead of the bottom.

-•Always place cribs, beds and other furniture away from windows.
+Keep your young child away from open windows and balcony railings. •Always place cribs, beds and other furniture away from windows.
 Make sure that doors to balconies are kept locked.
 Furniture or other objects on balconies should be arranged away from railings.

 •Supervise children to prevent them from playing near windows, balconies or patio doors.